 - Public urination

-- Public nuisance (loud behavior)
+- Public nuisance (violation of noise restrictions)

 - Disorderly conduct (unruly or destructive behavior)

-- Minor in possession of alcohol
+- Minors in possession of alcohol

-Busted for an Open Container Violation?
+Charged with a Drinking Law Violation?
 Talk to a Defense Attorney Today